yumauri/effector-reeffect/README.md

 But bright side of it is that you can tell ReEffect, _how to cancel your logic_ ☀️

-To do this, `handler` Promise should contain `[cancel]` property with function, which will cancel this promise's logic.
-Note, that `cancel` is also a _Symbol_, so, import it from the package.
+To do this, `handler` accepts `onCancel` callback as a second argument, and you can specify, what actually to do on cancel.

 Let me show an example: